JNPN7/JNPN7/README.md

 ###   ABOUT ME
 - 🔭 I'm a programmer getting better day by day
-- 🌱 I'm interested in full stack, networking, system admin, and AI.
+- 🌱 I'm interested in networking, system admin, and cyber security.
 - 👯 I’m looking to collaborate with other Developers :wink:
 - 💬 Ask me about anything, I am happy to help :smile:
 - 📬 How to reach me ❓ Find me on Linkedin: [Let's get in touch!][linkedin]